-Sample: Compass Rose
+Sample: Compass Rose and the Bird-Nesters

 Compass Rose & the Birdnesters is a thrilling new musical adventure set on Easter Island.
 From the writer of Cabbage Patch Dragon, Conundrum and Willow Blues comes this delightful large cast escapade of excitement for your junior to intermediate students to perform!